lsalik2/slkards-temp-guide/README.md

 ## **4. Capturing a Kard**

 Kards spawn randomly in a designated channel for the server.
 The period for kard spawns will vary between 1 to 3 hours.
 Additionally, kards with higher rarity will spawn much more scarcely than common kards.
 Once a kard spawns, a player can attempt to capture it.
 They will be required to participate in one of nine minigames.
-Each of these minigames are meant to test a different skill, and they will be selected at random during each spawn, so the best players will have to understand how every minigame works!
+Each of these minigames are meant to test a different skill, and they all have the same chance to trigger when a card spawns, so the best players will have to understand how every minigame works!

 ### **Trivia Quiz**